Relatively Lazy: Indoor-Outdoor Navigation Using Vision and GNSS: Results

 Equally important to path-tracking accuracy is the smoothness of the path following, especially in transition regions.
-Figure \ref{fig:run_errors} illustrates the relationship between the localization error estimated by the robot and the availability of each sensor.
+Figure~\ref{fig:run_errors} illustrates the relationship between the localization error estimated by the robot (not the true path-tracking error) and the availability of each sensor.
 The first 100m of the path corresponds to outdoor navigation where GNSS is typically available.
 It is followed by 120m indoors where the robot must rely on vision.
 After exiting the MarsDome, the robot typically drives about 30m before regaining a GNSS fix for the final 100m outdoors.
 The entrance to the MarsDome allows only a few centimetres of clearance for the Grizzly so smooth path following was not only a theoretical consideration but was of practical consequence.

-Qualitatively, the path-tracking was very smooth throughout the experiment and no difference was noticed from that of VT\&R running with good vision throughout.
+Qualitatively, the path-tracking was very smooth throughout the experiment and no difference was noticed from changing sensor availability.
 From the plots, we see the estimated localization error stays consistent throughout the transition zones.
 The only spike that occurs is in the worst-case run when a GNSS fix is obtained after a prolonged section of VO reliance.
 Crucially, this spike corresponds to the actual path-tracking error due to dead-reckoning, not a discontinuity in our map due to offset from the global frame.
 The controller is able to smoothly utilize this new information to recentre the robot on the path.
-Finally, we note that the small additional computation required to estimate GNSS error from the local windows of observations did not decrease the speed of the VT\&R algorithm.
+We note the smaller estimated localization errors seen in the bottom plot of Figure~\ref{fig:run_errors} from approximately 210m to 260m are due to the lack of corrections from either sensor in this section, not because the true path-tracking accuracy is better.